- Traveling is the bee’s knees and more people are spending lots of 💵 on it, but it still isn’t easy.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Wanderprep will donate 5% of profits to worthy causes because we think it’s important to give back to a world that’s given us so much.
 Details to be finalized, but it’ll likely be at quarterly intervals and centered around these two ideas:

 Conservation: Travel's fun but not if there isn’t anywhere beautiful to travel to anymore.
 This is especially evident in our oceans, which are overlooked due to their vastness and how little we see of them.
 By 2050, scientists expect the ocean to contain more plastic than fish, many popular fish to be be extinct from overfishing, and all corals to be gone (today over 60% of the Great Barrier Reef is already gone).
 It's bad enough the UN hosted its first ever annual Ocean Conference in 2017.
 We want to bring more awareness and help find solutions to these problems by donating to high impact groups like Ocean Conservancy.

 Travel scholarships: Travel isn’t cheap, so unfortunately not everyone can despite all the growth and educational opportunities it offers.
 To help those that can’t afford it, we’ll fund travel scholarships: flights, housing, and a food/activities stipend plus help with planning so they can fully experience a new place, expand their mind, and have fun.
 Afterwards, we’ll ask for a short blog post with pictures of where they went and what they learned.

 We’re open to other ideas too, so please send them in.
-The first giveaway will be around December 2017.

 Our long term mission is to make it easier to experience and understand the world.
 To help unlock the world and all its wonders so you can find your best self.
 Wanderprep is our first step in that direction.